Contributing writer for Wake Up World

 Embrace your body, honour yourself, and you will be showing up for your life.
 Allow your soul to move through you.
 Let your inner child out!
 Be playful, be silly, and most of all, be you!

-Also by Jessie Klassen:
+Recommended articles by Jessie Klassen:

-- 5 Lessons From The Animal Kingdom
+- 5 Lessons on Parenting from the Animal Kingdom

 About the author: